radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/06-task-scheduler-and-tasks.md

 ---
-title: Logging and Troubleshooting Guide
+title: Logging and Troubleshooting
-description: Logging and Troubleshooting Guide
+description: Logging and Troubleshooting
 ---

-# Chapter 6: Task Scheduler and Tasks
+# Task Scheduler and Tasks

 The Task Scheduler schedules tasks.
 Activities that are processed as tasks are:

 -	Exporting to LDIF